Brand Name: Xarelto

 - Safety and efficacy not established in patients with prosthetic heart valves.

-- Increases risk of bleeding and can cause serious and fatal bleeding; reports of major hemorrhages, including epidural hematomas, adrenal bleeding, and intracranial, gastrointestinal, and retinal hemorrhages; promptly evaluate signs and symptoms of blood loss and consider the need for blood replacement; discontinue with active pathological hemorrhage.
+- Increases risk of bleeding and can cause serious and fatal bleeding; reports of major hemorrhages, including epidural hematomas, adrenal bleeding, and intracranial, gastrointestinal, and retinal hemorrhages; promptly evaluate signs and symptoms of blood loss and consider the need for blood replacement; discontinue active pathological hemorrhage.

 - Not recommended acutely as an alternative to unfractionated heparin in patients with pulmonary embolism who present with hemodynamic instability or who may receive thrombolysis or pulmonary embolectomy.